metamn/rough-hands/README.md

 There are other caveats with the Storefront styling.
 On responsive design Storefront doesn't makes a difference between how the site looks on tablet / portrait mode (https://imgur.com/a/zW1ylHt) and laptop / landscape mode (https://imgur.com/a/Rx3X6Hn), and, it adds lots of code we don't need on mobile screens (https://imgur.com/a/Pxhu6o8).

-To get a clean code we rebuild the site's style from scratch using the same technologies (SASS/SCSS) as the parent theme.
+To get a really resposnsive design and clean CSS code we've rebuilt the site's style from scratch using the same technologies (SASS/SCSS) as the parent theme.

 ### Node, Gulp, BEM

-We use standard front-end tools to build and generate the theme style.
-Please check this link for the technologies used and their usage adoption: https://morethemes.baby/2018/05/12/more-themes-baby-is-in-the-loop/
+We use (standard front-end tools)[https://morethemes.baby/2018/05/12/more-themes-baby-is-in-the-loop/] to build and generate the theme style.
 These technologies are adding the following files and folders to the theme:

 ```
 /assets/